pizzawarrior/Node-CSV-Reader/README.md

 * Pg: as a non-blocking PostgreSQL client for Node
 * Sequelize: all things ORM; handling database interactions
 * Fast-csv: library for parsing and formatting CSV files
-* Json2csv: library for converting JSON into CSV with headers and proper line endings
+* Json2csv: library for converting JSON into CSV with headers and line endings
 * Jest: Integration testing

 ### Frontend:
-* React: for dynamically handling the UI, and providing a great foundation to scale from
+* React: for dynamically handling the UI, and providing a solid foundation to scale from
 * Axios: for sending async HTTP requests to the REST API endpoints
 * react-table: for facilitting the quick build of a table that cleanly integrates sorting